-Current state of the Environment and Existing problems
+Current State of the Environment

-The baseline data was collected on parameters of the environment and are detailed in Section 4.
-The baseline data outlines the environmental context within which the Wexford County Development Plan 2013-2019 will operate and the opportunities, constraints and issues that this context puts on the Plan.
-The purpose of the baseline information is to; support the process of assessing significant environmental effects, support the identification of existing environmental problems including data gaps and to provide a baseline against which future monitoring programmes can be set up and data can be compared.
+The baseline data was collected on parameters of the environment and is detailed in Section 4 of this Environmental report.
+The baseline data outlines the environmental context within which the Wexford County Development Plan 2013-2019 will operate and the opportunities, constraints and issues that this context sets for the Plan.